apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Texas school district reverses decision that removed trans student from ‘Oklahoma!’**
+**Georgia overtakes Ohio State; Michigan, FSU round out CFP top 4 - ESPN**

-You can read more about it [here](https://www.nbcnews.com/nbc-out/out-news/texas-school-district-reverses-decision-removed-trans-student-oklahoma-rcna125219).
+You can read more about it [here](https://www.espn.com/college-football/story/_/id/38899455/georgia-overtakes-ohio-state-michigan-fsu-round-cfp-top-4).

 ## Requirements
 - Python 3.8